Skip to main content

 • A company’s contact information is not readily available or is difficult to track down.

 The NAIC encourages consumers to Stop.
 Call.
-Confirm before buying coverage from an insurance company.
-Before signing an application or paying for an insurance policy, consumers should stop and take the time to verify that the company they are about to do business with is legitimate.
-A phone call to a consumer’s state insurance department can quickly confirm whether an insurance company exists and is authorized to sell insurance in that state.
+Confirm before purchasing coverage from an insurance company.
+Before signing an application or paying for an insurance policy, consumers should stop and verify that the company they are about to do business with is legitimate.
+A phone call to their state insurance department can quickly confirm if an insurance company exists and is authorized to sell insurance in that state.
 It is also wise to get all coverage information in writing before purchasing a policy.

 Fighting fraud is an important aspect of state regulation.
 To help combat the growing problem of insurance fraud, the NAIC created the Online Fraud Reporting System, where consumers and insurance departments can electronically report suspected fraud to the appropriate insurance department.